 The ideal angle for the roof depends on your location.
 To give your plants the optimum solar radiation and the least reflection year-round, you need to angle your roof perpendicular to the sun on the winter solstice.

 Here’s an easy way to calculate your best walipini roof angle:

-- Open Google Maps and find your garden area
+- Open Google Maps and locate your garden area

-- Click on an empty area on the map and you’ll see the latitude and longitude as DMS (Degree, Minute, Second) and decimal degrees.
-See the image below.
-If you only see the DMS, use this tool to convert it to a decimal degree.
+- Click/tap on your land, and you’ll find the latitude and longitude as DMSes (Degree, Minute, Second) and decimal degrees.
+If you can only see the DMS numbers, use this tool to convert them into decimal degrees.

-- Add 23.5 to your number, and that is your ideal roof angle from the horizon
+- Add 23.5 to your number, and that is roughly your ideal roof slope

 The slope and the longer dimension of the rectangle should face toward the winter sun for optimal light exposure in the underground area.
 Typically to the south if you’re in the northern hemisphere and the north if you’re in the southern hemisphere.

 Similar to the reasons for sloping walls and berming around the walipini, having a sloped roof is necessary to control water flow.
 Your roof should divert water down and away from the interior of the walipini.

 Since you will need water for plants inside the walipini, many people use the roof area to catch rain in tanks.
 Similar to the way that you use rain barrels on a house roof, gutters or channels catch and redirect the rain to downspouts.
 In this case though, instead of running down outside a house, they channel water back to containers stored inside the walipini.